branahr/wsb-events/README.md

 - Events sorted by date
 - Compatible with the Twenty Twenty-One theme
 - Option to display event archives and integrate them into WordPress menus
+- Custom fields "Event Title" and "Event Date" added to admin dashboard list of events.
+"Event Date" field is sortable.

 ## Installation